Marcos30004347/android-cpp-triangle-with-java/README.md

-Example of an android app that uses cpp using just the SDK and the NDK to build the final APK.
+Example of android app written in c++ that uses just the SDK and the NDK to build the final APK.

 dependencies:
     - Android SDK